Tarapur, Bihar: Geography

 Tarapur is a Sub-division under Munger District.

 It's a division of Water-wage and irrigation department.

 It also has a division Of kada vibhag (Government office).

 Tarapur is a Sub-Urban Market which serves all the necessities and requirements of nearby villages.

 Economy

 The main occupation of people residing around Tarapur is agriculture.
 Paddy, wheat, corn, pulses, sugarcane, and other cereals are grown here.
 Katarni Chura (flattened rice) and mangoes from this region are also famous.
 It is a market and educational hub for nearby villages.
 Tarapur has been growing as an administrative unit as well as a commercial centre in Munger district.

 Education

 Tarapur has about 10–15 educational institutes and one college "R S College" affiliated to Munger University, Munger.
 A number of students from the remote area, specifically villages find this place as Educational Hub.
 Private schools in Tarapur are run by educational trusts or individuals as well.
-Paramount Academy, Morning Glory Public School,Open Sky are some of the prominent private schools of the area.
+Paramount Academy, Morning Glory Public School, are some of the prominent private schools of the area.